Mulayam Singh Yadav: Union Politics, Defence Minister and Member of Parliament

 He was elected to the Uttar Pradesh Legislative Assembly ten times and to the Parliament of India, Lok Sabha seven times.

-Minister of Defence for India
+1996 Lok Sabha election (Minister of Defence)

 In 1996, Yadav was elected to the eleventh Lok Sabha from Mainpuri constituency.
 In the United Front coalition government formed that year, his party joined and he was named India's Defence Minister in the Deve Gowda ministry.
 That government fell in 1998 as India went in for fresh elections, but he returned to the Lok Sabha that year from Sambhal parliamentary constituency.
 After the fall of Atal Bihari Vajpayee union government in April 1999, he did not support the Congress party in the formation of the union government.

-Second term, 1999 General election
+1998, 1999 Lok Sabha election

-He contested the Lok Sabha general elections of 1999 from two seats, Sambhal Lok Sabha constituency and Kannauj Lok Sabha constituency, and won both seats.
-He resigned from the Kannauj seat for his son Akhilesh in the by-elections.
+He contested the Lok Sabha general elections of 1999 from two seats, Sambhal Lok Sabha constituency.
+Later following year 1999, he contested also in Kannauj Lok Sabha constituency, and won both seats.
+He resigned from the Kannauj seat for his son Akhilesh in the by-elections and retained Sambhal.